-- An IPBus interface is provided for high-level, functional control of L1Topo.
-This allows, for - example, algorithmic parameters to be set, modes of operation to be controlled and spy - memories to be read.
+- 204 An IPbus interface is provided for high-level, functional control of L1Topo.
+This allows, for - 205 example, algorithmic parameters to be set, modes of operation to be controlled and spy - 206 memories to be read.

-- 188 IPBus is a protocol that runs over Ethernet to provide register-level access to hardware.
-Here, - it is run over a 1000BASE-T Ethernet port, which occupies one channel of the ATCA Base - 190 Interface.
-On L1Topo there is a local IPBus interface in every FPGA.
-These interfaces - 191 contain those registers that pertain to that device.
-A control FPGA, residing on a mezzanine, - implements the interface between the topology processors and the shelf backplane, routing - 193 IPBus packets to and from the other devices as required.
-The control FPGA also contains - those registers which control or describe the state of the module as a whole.
-For those devices - such as MiniPODs, which have an IC control interface, an IPBus-I2C bridge is provided. - 196 The processor FPGAs are configured upon power-up from flash based storage.
-The - 197 configuration data are clocked into the FPGAs via a parallel bus.
-Controller and flash - memory are located on the mezzanine.
+- 207 IPbus is a protocol that runs over Ethernet to provide register-level access to hardware.
+Here, - 208 it is run over a 1000BASE-T Ethernet link, which occupies one channel of the ATCA Base - 209 Interface.
+On L1Topo there is a local IPbus interface in every FPGA.
+These interfaces contain - 210 those registers that pertain to that device.
+A control FPGA, residing on a mezzanine, - 211 implements the interface between the topology processors and the shelf backplane, routing - 212 IPbus packets to and from the other devices as required.
+The control FPGA also contains - 213 those registers which control or describe the state of the module as a whole.
+For those devices - such as MiniPODs, which have an IC control interface, an IPbus-I2C bridge is provided. - 215 The processor FPGAs are configured upon power-up from flash based storage.
+The - 216 configuration data are clocked into the FPGAs via a parallel bus.
+Controller and flash - 217 memory are located on the mezzanine.
 For debug purposes the processors can be configured - and accessed (Ibert, Chipscope ILA) via their JTAG interface.